renovatebot/renovate/docs/usage/dependency-pinning.md

 ### Grouping related packages

 Although it's good to isolate each dependency update for ease of troubleshooting, there are times when the extra noise isn't worth it, or when packages naturally belong together anyway (such as all `babel` packages).
-You can add a package rule in our Renovate configuration to group these together, and you'll get one branch combined even if multiple packages have updates available.
+You can add a package rule in your Renovate configuration to group these together, and you'll get one branch combined even if multiple packages have updates available.

 ## Pinning Dependencies and Lock Files